Everyone talks about training engagement — but what does it really mean?

 - Human Connection

-In the real testimonials we share here, you can see how these three aspects combine to inspire meaningful Participant feedback.
+In the participant feedback we receive, I often see how these three aspects combine to create meaningful learning experiences.

 Take our Live Chat course as an example.
 Live Chat is so much more than typing on a screen.

-In our content design we explore operations, Customer impact, essential practices, metrics, golden rules, and comparisons with other channels.
+In our content design we explore operations, Customer impact, essential practices, metrics, guiding principles, and comparisons with other channels.

 Then we weave in a conversational pattern and set of communication techniques to help people become more thoughtful and effective communicators.